stargazer/django-no-user-auth/README.md

 How would you approach authentication and authorization in that case?
 How would this non-system users access the app, and how would the app handle them?

-For the sake of discussion, let's imagine the app is built on top of Django and DRF.

 ## Authentication and authorization